One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: Introduction

 \section{Introduction}

-Lorentz invariance is one of the organizing principles of high--energy physics: it underlies the locality and analyticity properties of relativistic QFT, it severely constrains the spectrum of operators, and it provides the kinematical backbone for essentially all perturbative calculations.
+Lorentz invariance is one of the organizing principles of high--energy physics: it underlies the locality and analyticity properties of relativistic quantum field theory (QFT), it severely constrains the spectrum of operators, and provides the kinematic backbone for essentially all perturbative calculations.
 At the same time, there are many reasons---both conceptual and practical---to study controlled departures from exact Lorentz symmetry.
-On the one hand, Lorentz invariance may be an \emph{emergent} symmetry of an interacting many--body system at long distances: in condensed--matter realizations, different fields typically propagate with different ``speeds'' and the UV theory is anisotropic, while approximate relativistic invariance can appear only in the deep IR \cite{Chadha:1982ex,Volovik:2003fe,Wen:2004ym}.
-On the other hand, in particle physics and quantum gravity it is natural to ask how robust the Lorentz--invariant fixed points are under Lorentz--violating perturbations, and whether small violations can remain technically natural under renormalization \cite{Myers:2003fd,Collins:2004bp,GrootNibbelink:2004za} (as explored, for instance, in EFT frameworks such as the Standard--Model Extension and its gravitational generalizations \cite{Kostelecky:1989jp,Colladay:1996iz,Colladay:1998fq,Kostelecky:2003fs,Kostelecky:2008ts} and in the broader phenomenological literature \cite{Mattingly:2005re,Jacobson:2005bg,Liberati:2013xla}).
+On the one hand, Lorentz invariance may be an \emph{emergent} symmetry of an interacting many--body system at long distances: in condensed--matter realizations, different fields typically propagate with different ``speeds'' and the ultraviolet (UV) theory is anisotropic, while approximate relativistic invariance can appear only in the deep infrared (IR) region \cite{Chadha:1982ex,Volovik:2003fe,Wen:2004ym}.
+On the other hand, in particle physics and quantum gravity it is natural to ask how robust the Lorentz--invariant fixed points are under Lorentz--violating (LV) perturbations, and whether small violations can remain technically natural under renormalization \cite{Myers:2003fd,Collins:2004bp,GrootNibbelink:2004za} (as explored, for instance, in effective field theory's (EFT) frameworks such as the Standard--Model Extension and its gravitational generalizations \cite{Kostelecky:1989jp,Colladay:1996iz,Colladay:1998fq,Kostelecky:2003fs,Kostelecky:2008ts} and in the broader phenomenological literature \cite{Mattingly:2005re,Jacobson:2005bg,Liberati:2013xla}).